expo/expo/docs/pages/development/getting-started.md

 ## Debugging your app

 When you need to, you can access the menu by pressing Cmd-d in Expo CLI or by shaking your phone or tablet.
-Here you'll be able to access all of the functions of your development build, access any debugging functionality you need, switch to a different version of your app, or [any capabilities you have added yourself](extending-the-dev-menu.md).
+Here you'll be able to access all of the functions of your development build, access any debugging functionality you need, or switch to a different version of your app.